-During fiscal year 2021, OA will focus on meeting its mandated audit requirements; areas affecting program performance; the efficiency and effectiveness of agency operations; and areas of potential fraud, waste, and abuse.
-In fiscal year 2021, OA will continue its emphasis on long term systemic problems and solutions, and will address major issues that affect the RRB's service to rail beneficiaries and their families.
-OA has identified six broad areas of potential audit coverage:
+During fiscal year 2022, OA will focus on meeting its mandated audit requirements; areas affecting program performance; the efficiency and effectiveness of agency operations; and areas of potential fraud, waste, and abuse.
+In fiscal year 2022, OA will continue its emphasis on long term systemic problems and solutions, and will address major issues that affect the RRB's service to rail beneficiaries and their families.
+OA has identified seven broad areas of potential audit coverage:

-- financial accountability; - Railroad Retirement Act (RRA) and Railroad Unemployment Insurance Act (RUIA) benefit program operations; - RRB contracts and contracting activities; - Railroad Medicare program operations; - security, privacy, and information management; and - Improper Payments Elimination and Recovery Act of 2010 oversight.
+- financial accountability;

+- Railroad Retirement Act (RRA) and Railroad Unemployment Insurance Act (RUIA) benefit program operations;

+- RRB contracts and contracting activities;

+- Railroad Medicare program operations;

+- security, privacy, and information management;

+- improper payments; and

+- effectiveness and efficiency of agency operations.

-During fiscal year 2021, OA must accomplish the following mandated activities in addition to other program audits:
+During fiscal year 2022, OA must accomplish the following mandated activities in addition to other program audits:

-- audit of the RRB's financial statements pursuant to the requirements of the Accountability of Tax Dollars Act of 2002; - audit of information security pursuant to the Federal Information Security Modernization Act of 2014 (FISMA); - audit of the RRB's compliance with the Improper Payments Elimination and Recovery Act of 2010; - audit of the Digital Accountability and Transparency Act of 2014;
+- audit of the RRB's financial statements pursuant to the requirements of the Accountability of Tax Dollars Act of 2002; - audit of information security pursuant to the Federal Information Security Modernization Act of 2014 (FISMA); - audit of the RRB's compliance with the Payment Integrity Information Act of 2019;